-Ronald Peimer is a Senior Technical Security Consultant for Edward Davis, LLC with expertise in prevention, crisis response and crisis management.
+Ronald Peimer is a Senior Technical Security Consultant for the Edward Davis Company with expertise in prevention, crisis response and crisis management.
 Peimer provides technical expertise and inspection services in physical security site assessments and review of safety policies and procedures for corporations, sporting and entertainment venues, national and international media outlets, and academic institutions.
 He has conducted security technology and physical security assessments and/or policy review of venues including a National Pipeline Company, Fenway Park, Busch Stadium, Kronos, Inc. (both locally and internationally), Merrimack College, NetScout Systems, Inc., Eastern Minerals, Inc. He plays a critical role in working with organizations to ensure that their policies and procedures can be aligned with SAFETY Act Certification requirements.

 Peimer’s extensive knowledge, experience and employment history working for the Department of Homeland Security makes him an invaluable member of the Davis Team.
 His ongoing relationship with the Department, and his continued connections to current and former law enforcement agencies allow him to remain current and highly desirable in the technology and physical security arena.
 His diversified background with training, lecturing, wide-ranging knowledge and expertise in leading industry standards and best practices in technology and security makes him a critical asset to the Davis team.